 Medication: Depends on the preparation

-Whether the health insurance company pays for the testosterone drug depends on whether it is listed on the Federal Office of Public Health's Specialty List (SL) [2]:
+Even in these exceptional cases, whether the health insurance company pays for the testosterone drug depends on whether it is listed on the Federal Office of Public Health's Specialty List (SL) [2]:

 | Preparation | On the SL? | Insurance coverage possible? | Typical costs |